 Originally this sacred ballgame was designed to please the Creator, the Right-Handed Twin himself.
 According to the legend it was played for the first time before the earth as we know it was created, in order to determine who will control the world, the good Right-Handed Twin, or his negative Left-Handed sibling.
 The good won, as always, and people never forgot, recreating the game to honor their benefactor, giving thanks to their benevolent creator.

 The game of lacrosse demanded a great skill and lasting endurance.
 In order to score a goal you needed to catch the ball, a heavy affair made of wood or stuffed deerskin, into the net at the edge of your playing stick, carrying it to the other side of the field, against the attempts of the rival team to stop you or make you lose your cargo.
-Like in the Mesoamerican ballgame, one were not allowed to touch it with his hands.
+One were not allowed to touch it with his hands.

 The game was fairly violent, sometimes causing serious injuries, even though in the official games the players would wear a protective gear of additional clothing and padded baskets as helmets.
 Still one was expected to play fearlessly, displaying one’s stamina, strength, courage and quick thinking.